juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 * Must use two-space soft tabs,
 * Must not use literal tab characters,
 * Must not contain trailing whitespace,
-* Must have trailing commas after all resource attributes and parameter definitions,
+* Must include trailing commas after all resource attributes and parameter definitions,
 * Should not exceed a 140-character line width,
 * Should leave one empty line between resources, except when using dependency chains, and
-* Should align hash rockets (`=>`) within blocks of attributes, remembering to arrange hashes for maximum readability first.
+* May align hash rockets (`=>`) within blocks of attributes, remembering to arrange hashes for maximum readability first.

 ## 6. Quoting